 Since 1989, New Year's Eve in Atlanta has been marked by a giant peach dropping at the first stroke of midnight.
 The all-day event in Underground Atlanta features fireworks, food, activities, and live performances from famous musicians and artists.

 Exlpore some of Georgia's best nightlife in this flashy city.
 Buckhead is a good place to start.
 The area has a festive night scene with a line of nightclubs, dance clubs, and pubs.
 But most venues close at 3am.
 Downtown has some chic lounges and cocktail bars, especially in the large hotels.
 The Virginia Highlands in particularly hosts young professionals in a stylish clubs.

 Smaller venues scattered around the city are perfect for some southern baritone blues.
 Others prefer one of four huge concert venues, part of any major band's American tour.
 Of course, Atlanta hip-hop features many clubs with line-ups of rising and returning stars.

 For budget buys head to the North Georgia Outlets where just about anything under the sun can be found for a bargain.
 Most people won't leave without buying something.
-In addition to countless shopping malls, Atlanta also has some wonderful flea markets where antiques are a popular buy.
-Don't be afraid to haggle with the sellers as you are guaranteed to find some steals!
+In addition to countless shopping malls, Atlanta also has some wonderful flea markets with popular antique buys where haggling is the order of the day.